 Think you've got it?
 You can print a worksheet , but you can probably make a better one yourself.

 REALLY understand?
 Try to apply the rules and convert your age to Base Five, or Seven, etc.

 Would it be cheating to use the calculator in your computer to check the answers and help with subtraction?
 Not to me it wouldn't, so if you need a calculator, click the Start button on the task bar, then choose Programs, then Accessories, then Calculator.

-After you take the quiz (and you did well), go to the ASCII Code page and see how the computer interprets what you type and converts it into ASCII and then to binary code.lesson written 1999 Harrell
+Next, go to the page called Ask Me About ASCII and see how the computer interprets what you type and converts it into ASCII and then to binary code.